What are Hosted Applications?

 SaaS is generally an application written by a software vendor who hosts it on a web server and it is accessed over the Internet using a web browser.
 Long standing examples of this would be Google’s Gmail or Microsoft’s Hotmail where users go to a website to see their messages instead of installing a mail application such as Outlook on their computers.

 More defined examples might be services like Salesforce or Zoho which are Customer Relationship Management applications accessed over the Internet from browsers instead of the traditional, on premise, “Client-Server” applications.
 In fact these type of applications are clear examples of where SaaS is replacing the traditional desktop install model.

 Software as a Service may also include “services” provided via the Internet to other applications, whether onsite or hosted for example the ability to logon to an application using your Facebook or Twitter account.
 In this case Facebook is providing the service.

-These would all come under the umbrella terms of: Internet based applications, web applications or online applications.
+These would all come under the umbrella terms of: Internet based applications, hosted software, web applications or online applications.

 Remote Applications – Hosted Terminal Services

 While the SaaS applications are generally designed to run within a browser, some applications require a dedicated “Client” to run them, providing more advanced features and functionality or better performance that can’t be provided within the confines of a browser.
 Traditionally the client application would have been installed on a local PC and if it required a shared database then this would have been stored on a server on the user’s local network.